HawkX-XirisX/TLL_Loot-System/README.md

 Custom / Forced Loot

-[!IMPORTANT]
+[!CAUTION]

-Tier 5 Key Containers
+🔴 Tier 5 Key Containers

-Tier 5 key-required containers are not provided by the vanilla map/world-prop setup.
+Tier 5 key-required containers are NOT present in the vanilla map/world-prop setup.

-Scenario makers who want Tier 5 key-required loot locations must place and configure the modded TLL container included with the addon, then enable the desired Tier 5 loot and key requirement.
+Scenario makers who want Tier 5 key-required loot locations must place and configure the modded TLL container included with the addon.

+Configure that container with the desired Tier 5 loot pool and Tier 5 key requirement.

 Still Work In Progress